inference-labs-inc/bits/bits/BIT-000X-proof-of-weights.md

 ## Rationale

-In response to the weight copying problem, Bittensor has recently released Commit Reveal to combat this behavior by which in specific conditions the network would reduce the rewards of the copying actors.
+In response to the practise of weight copying, Bittensor has released Commit Reveal (and subsequently Commit Reveal 2.0) to combat this behavior.
+Commit reveal is designed to reduce emissions of copying validators in specific conditions.
 If enabled, Commit Reveal addresses this problem by enforcing all subnet validators to commit a hash of their responses on chain.
-Validators would then reveal these responses after the expiry of an interval that has been set as a parameter by the subnet owner.
+Validators would then reveal these responses after the expiry of an interval that has been set as a parameter by the subnet owner, effectively delaying the feedback loop for miners and propective weight copiers alike.

 While Commit Reveal effectively addresses weight copying, its time interval introduces significant latency that delays critical feedback to miners.
 This latency conflicts with Bittensor's core goal of rapidly incentivizing state-of-the-art development.
 The delayed feedback loop not only slows network innovation but also frustrates miners by reducing real-time performance visibility.
 Additionally, this delay enables a new attack vector where dishonest validators can attempt to predict weights before they are revealed, potentially circumventing the intended protections.